gnzlbg/static_vector/README.md

 ### Explicit instantiation

-It is technically possible to allow explicit instaintations of `stack_vector` for types that are not both `MoveConstructible` and `CopyConstructible` but doing so is so painful that it is left at first as a Quality of Implementation issue.
+It is technically possible to allow explicit instantiations of `stack_vector` for types that are not both `MoveConstructible` and `CopyConstructible` but doing so is so painful that it is left at first as a Quality of Implementation issue.
 Implementations are encouraged to do so.